 Posted on October 10, 2018 | | Categories: Managed File Transfer

-The “managed” in managed file transfer refers to how the software can automate, simplify, and streamline your transfers.
+The “managed” in MFT file transfers refers to how the software can automate, simplify, and streamline your transfers.
 This data can be exchanged by MFT across your organization, private network, systems, web applications, trading partners, and cloud environments from a centralized point of administration.

-Unlike a simple FTP or SFTP solution, and more detail-rich than legacy PC tools or homegrown scripts, MFT solutions usually include the following features:
+Unlike a simple FTP or SFTP solution, and more detail-rich than legacy PC tools or homegrown scripts, MFT (managed file transfer) solutions usually include the following features:

 Users can schedule batch file transfers to run at future dates and times using MFT’s built-in scheduler (or your existing scheduler software, if you have one).
 Projects and workflows can also be automated and execute whenever a monitor detects new, modified, or deleted files in a targeted folder.
 With a managed file transfer solution, projects can also run concurrently.

-Advanced auditing and reporting functionality in a MFT solution will help you stay compliant with regulations like PCI DSS, HIPAA, HITECH, and the GDPR.
+Advanced auditing and reporting functionality in a managed file transfer solution like GoAnywhere MFT will help you stay compliant with regulations like PCI DSS, HIPAA, HITECH, and the GDPR.
 Comprehensive audit logs can be generated for all file transfer and administrator activity, and the resulting details can be scheduled to export as easy-to-read PDF reports on completed job details, PCI security settings, expiring keys and certificates, and many more summary topics.

 Finally, the more complete MFT offerings on the market usually have the ability to handle critical file transfer requirements for sharing large files (often with no size limitation) via an accelerated file transfer protocol, on-premises collaboration features, or even a secure mail plugin for email clients like Outlook.
 Having all these options in one product accomplishes the goal of centralizing, managing, and tracking your file exchanges in one place.

-Need help choosing a solution that meets your organization’s file transfer requirements?
+Need help choosing an MFT solution that meets your organization’s file transfer requirements?
 This ultimate buyer's guide to secure MFT will walk you through the evaluation process from start to finish.